Date of Award

 It is the purpose of this paper to explore the history of the reform process, the current political and economic situation in Russia, the process in establishing free market mechanisms and the realities in opportunity for foreign direct investment in Russia.

 Raj Urs, Prithvi, "A Study of Russia and the Opportunities it Offers Foreign Investors: Bleak Statistics, Bleak Politics" (1995).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 173.